Anukool99/Dark-patterns-detection-extension/Readme.md

 ## Features

-- **SVM** The extension uses a SVM classifier to identify and categorize patterns as "Dark" or "Not Dark" based on pre-trained models.
+- **SVM:** The extension uses a SVM classifier to identify and categorize patterns as "Dark" or "Not Dark" based on pre-trained models.

-- **Logistic regression** The extension uses a Logistic regression classifier to identify the category of the dark pattern detected
+- **Logistic Regression:** The extension uses a Logistic Regression classifier to identify the category of the dark pattern detected.

 - **Severity Scoring:** Dark patterns are classified into different categories with severity scores, providing users with insights into the nature and potential impact of the observed patterns.